 What is an Episiotomy?

 An episiotomy is an incision made in the perineum to enlarge the vaginal outlet.
+In other words, it’s a cut that’s made in the skin between your vagina and anus in order to make more room for baby’s head to come through.
 A midline episiotomy begins at the center of the perineum and extends straight down towards the anus.
 A mediolateral episiotomy is cut at a 45 degree angle, which points downward to the right or left of the perineum (1).